orbeon/orbeon-forms-doc/form-builder/template-syntax.md

     value="https://orbeon.acme.org/forms"/>
 ```

-*NOTE: As of Orbeon Forms 2020.1, links cannot point back to Form Runner when used with [embedding](/form-runner/link-embed/java-api.md) or the [ [Form Runner proxy portlet](/form-runner/link-embed/liferay-proxy-portlet.md).*
+You can't use links to point back to Form Runner when using [embedding](/form-runner/link-embed/java-api.md) or the [ [Form Runner proxy portlet](/form-runner/link-embed/liferay-proxy-portlet.md).

 ## Localization